-Yoga is scientifically proven, evidence-based science that does magical healing on the mind, body, senses, and spirit.
-It teaches us to know ourselves to be our doctors and sustain optimum health.
+Yoga is a scientifically proven, evidence-based science mediates the mind, body, senses, and spirit.
+It teaches us to know ourselves.
 It gives clarity to the mind and sharpens memory.
 It helps to eradicate bodily ailments.

 Regular yoga asana and pranayama (along with the other six limbs) even eradicate the past life karmas and evokes the Kundalini Shakti (Spiritual Powers).

 “The body is the Chariot; the Soul is the passenger; the five senses are the five horses, and the Mind is Sarathi (the driver).
 When mind, body, and senses are hundred percent, the Soul unites with the Supreme Soul”.
 This Union is Yoga.